 Overview

-While the language may seem unambiguous on its face, it was possible to interpret it in a variety of ways, since the decedents did not have any children together but had three children each from a previous marriage.
-Before the decedents had become incapacitated, the trustee had spoken to them about whom they wanted to inherit their home.
+While the language seemed unambiguous on its face, it was possible to interpret it in a variety of ways, since the decedents did not have any children together but had three children each from a previous marriage.
+Before the decedents had become incapacitated, our client (the trustee of their trust) had spoken to them about whom they wanted to inherit their home.

-Since the home had been the separate property of the wife before she got remarried, the couple had informed our client that they wanted their home to pass to the wife’s three children upon their death.
+Since the home had been the sole and separate property of our client’s sister before she got remarried, the couple had informed our client that they wanted their home to pass to the sister’s three children upon their death.
 The husband’s three children, however, disagreed.
 Since the trust did not specify to which children the home should pass, they believed that the proceeds from the sale of the home should be divided equally among all the children.
+A trust dispute ensued.

-The trustee came to Keystone for help interpreting the trust.
-Keystone’s lawyers thought the trustee’s best route of action would be to file a Petition for Instructions with the court so that the court could issue an order clarifying the ambiguity.
+The client came to our firm for help interpreting the ambiguous language in the trust.
+Our trust lawyers thought the client’s best route of action would be to file what is known as a Petition for Instructions with the court so that the court could issue an order clarifying the ambiguity.

 Petitions for Instructions

 If there is ambiguity in a trust, trustees should generally refrain from attempting to resolve it themselves, even if they claim to know the settlor’s original intent.
-Our client had spoken to the decedents when they were competent about their intention to leave the home to wife’s children.
+Our client had spoken to the decedents when they had been competent about their intention to leave the home to his sister’s children.

-Nevertheless, because that could not be surmised from the language of the trust, Keystone’s probate attorneys thought it would be a good idea to file a Petition for Instructions asking the court to clarify the ambiguity by ordering the trustee to distribute the property to her sister’s children.
+Nevertheless, this could not be surmised from the language of the trust, so Keystone’s probate attorneys thought it would be a good idea for their client to file what is known as a Petition for Instructions.
+The petition asked the court to interpret the ambiguity in the way our client claimed the decedents would have wanted.
+In other words, it was requesting that the court order our client, the trustee, to distribute the property to his sister’s children.

 After reviewing our client’s Petition for Instructions, the court called for something known as a Mandatory Settlement Conference, which required the attendance of all interested parties.
-Apart from recounting his conversation with the decedents regarding their intentions for who should receive their home upon their death, our client abstained from participating in the litigation, including attending the conference, because doing so could have been deemed a breach of his fiduciary duties.
+Apart from recounting his conversation with the decedents regarding their intentions for who should receive their home upon their death, our client abstained from participating in litigation, including attending the conference, because doing so could have been deemed as breach of his fiduciary duties, or trustee misconduct.

 A Trustee’s Fiduciary Duties